Book Direct with Us for Best Prices!

 Wells Cathedral

 Standing on the vast open Cathedral Green you cannot help but marvel at the architecture.
 The grand front with all the carved stone figures and arches is impressive but a walk around within its walls is a quite stunning experience!
+Don’t miss the 14th century clock which gives its best performance on the hour!

 Wells is named after the three wells dedicated to St Andrew, one in the market place and two within the grounds of the Bishop’s Palace and Cathedral.